Hoe Kies je het Gewicht van een Verzwaringsdeken voor je Kind?

 How Heavy Weighted Blanket Child?

-Choosing the right weight for a weighted blanket is essential for the safety and comfort of your child.
+Choosing the right weight for a weighted blanket is essential for your child's safety and comfort.
 A good rule of thumb is that the blanket should be about 10% of your child's body weight, with a margin of 0.5 to 1 kg extra for added comfort.

 Weight Class for Children